beelista/beelista/README.md

 # Hiya, I'm Abhilash

 ## About Me
-I'm a passionate developer with interest Web & Bot Development.
+I'm a passionate developer with interest in Web & Bot Development.
 I love working on open-source projects, creating useful tools, and contributing to the dev community in my own way.

 - I’m currently working on a dynamic stats tracking page
 - I’m currently learning Machine Learning, Deep Learning, Natural Language Processing and AI Development.